 Another canyoning site 🗻 au Pays du Mont-Blanc, 💦 La Cascade de la Belle aux Bois (30m high) is easily accessible from the centre of Megève – a 20mins hike.
 Do note, however, that you shouldn’t attempt the descent to the waterfall when it is raining, as the path is slippery, and has metal steps (not for the faint-hearted!).

 good to know: there is a game that you can download onto your phone on this trail, to keep youngsters engaged: Explor Games©: « À la recherche de la déesse perdue » is an adventure game taking place in the Secteur du Calvaire and the Creux St-Jean (forest trail) / you’ll need to 📱 download the app for free on your phone, and you’ll learn about biodiversity and the history of Megève / open May until October, FREE! / more information here;

-Cascade de la Combe Noire (Notre Dame de la Gorge, Réserve Naturelle des Contamines-Montjoie)
+Cascade de la Combe Noire (Réserve Naturelle des Contamines-Montjoie)

-The 💦 Cascade de la Combe Noire is quite breathtaking, with its small pools of water, and – whatsmore – you get to it via a Roman road, the voie Romaine!
+The Cascade de la Combe Noire is quite breathtaking, withs its pools of water, and – whatsmore – you can get to it via a Roman road, the voie Romaine!